|

 Be age 18 years old when

-class starts & have a High School Diploma, GED, or the legal equivalent.
+class ends & have a High School Diploma, GED, or the legal equivalent.

 -